tomasz-rekawek-tb/modux/README.md

 git clone https://github.com/CrispCode/modux.git
 ```

-Add your application to the `apps` folder.
+Add your application to the `apps` folder, using a symlink.
 The application needs to have the following directory structure
 ```
     app/
         /api